Distilling Privileged Multimodal Information for Expression Recognition using Optimal Transport: Proposed Approach

 \section{Proposed Approach}

 The Privileged Knowledge Distillation with Optimal Transport (PKDOT) method aims to enhance the performance of the student model by closing the gap between teacher and student representations.
-It relies on a cosine similarity matrix computed in the teacher and student space to effectively capture the fine-grained structural information.
-Entropy-regularized OT is then applied to minimize the distance between the teacher and student.
+It relies on a cosine similarity matrix computed in the teacher and student space to capture the fine-grained structural information effectively.
+Entropy-regularized OT is then applied to minimize the distance between the teacher and the student.
 T-Net is also introduced to hallucinate the privileged modality features.
-Further, we select anchors based on dissimilarity to aid the OT to be more stable, and introduce sparsity.
+Further, we select anchors based on dissimilarity to aid the OT in becoming more stable and introduce sparsity.
 Selecting anchor points instead of distilling from all samples is motivated by the sparsity notion in OT, where fewer samples contribute substantially.
-On the contrary, if all samples are included in the distillation process, the model can be penalized based on less relevant samples for the class boundaries.
-Figure \ref{fig:pkdot_main} shows the architecture of the PKDOT method.
+In contrast, if all samples are included in the distillation process, the model can be penalized based on less relevant samples for the class boundaries.
+Fig.~\ref{fig:pkdot_main} shows the architecture of the PKDOT method.
 The rest of this section provides additional details on the structural similarity matching and optimal transport in the PKDOT method.